-If a facility is monitoring BSI (CLABSI), UTI (CAUTI), PNEU (VAP), or VAE within the Device-Associated Module and/or SSIs within the Procedure-Associated Module and is also monitoring MDROs (for example, MRSA) in the MDRO and CDI Module, then there are a few situations where reporting the infection or LabID event may be confusing.
+If a facility is monitoring CLABSIs, CAUTIS, VAPs, or VAEs within the Device-Associated Module and/or SSIs within the Procedure-Associated Module and is also monitoring MDROs (for example, MRSA) in the MDRO and CDI Module, then there are a few situations where reporting the infection or LabID event may be confusing.
 The following scenarios provide guidance to keep the counts and rates consistent throughout your facility and between all of the NHSN Modules.
+These rules apply to the reporting of "Big 5" infections (BSI, UTI, PNEU, VAE, and SSI) caused by an MDRO selected for monitoring.